ch363/SpendingAnalyser/README.md

 Optional (VS Code): use the built-in task “Run Streamlit app”.

-The app will load the demo dataset at `data/fixtures/seed.csv`.
-Replace that file (same columns) to view your own data.
+The app regenerates the demo dataset (`data/fixtures/seed.csv`) with fresh synthetic transactions each time the Streamlit server starts.
+Set `SPENDING_ANALYSER_AUTO_SYNTH=0` before launching if you want to keep a custom CSV untouched.

 ## Enable AI insights (optional)